 “Since IPAʻs Secondary curriculum is centered around design thinking, this space serves as the centralized location for ideationand prototyping,” shares Steele.

-The Secondary makerspace is equipped with a wide variety of tools and equipment including new furniture (tables and chairs reflecting the design and color choices of IPA Secondary students), electrical upgrades, two desktop computers, a Smart TV, 3D printer, drill press, and other creative building supplies.
+The Secondary makerspace is equipped with a wide variety of tools and equipment including new furniture (tables and chairs reflecting the design and color choices of IPA Secondary students), electrical upgrades, two desktop computers, a Smart TV, 3D printer, a drill press, and other creative building supplies.

 “The central philosophy around this space is to help students bridge the gap between science, technology, engineering, arts, and math,” says Steele.
 “STEAM is a more inclusive, well-rounded form of STEM – it gives students a non-linear formula to use for most any situation whether it be designing a product or a service.”